wannafly-top/wannafly-top.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey, my name is Huaien Zhang.
-I am a CS PhD Candidate at The Hong Kong Polytechnic University advised by Dr. Yu Pei.
-I also work closely with Dr. Yuqun Zhang and Dr. Shin Hwei Tan.
+I am a CS PhD Candidate at The Hong Kong Polytechnic University advised by Dr. Yu Pei and Dr. Shin Hwei Tan.
+I also work closely with Dr. Yuqun Zhang.

-Currently, I am interested in **software engineering** and **programming language**.
+Currently, I am interested in **Software Engineering** and **Programming Language**.
 Specifically, I foucs on applying various techniques such as static analysis and fuzzing to recognize potential bugs, vulnerabilities, and privacy leakage in software systems.
+I am also exploring some new ideas in SE for Web3 and AI to catch up the trend...=_=

 Feel free to contact me!